FaaSdev/faasdev.github.io/docs/api.rst

 Fetching
 ^^^^^^^^^^^^^^

-Send a POST query for processing uploaded file.
+Send a POST query with a json for processing uploaded file.

 - 'Content-Type': 'application/json'